-Fig. 1 shows the circuit of microcontroller-based stroboscope.
+Fig. 1 shows the circuit of microcontroller-based LED stroboscope.
 It comprises microcontroller PIC16F73 (IC1), regulator 7805 (IC2), three-digit common anode 7-segment display KLT363 (DIS1) and a few discrete components.

 Microcontroller.
 PIC16F73 (IC1) is the heart of the stroboscope and provides a wide range of short pulses.
 It is a powerful microcontroller that provides an ideal solution for hobby and industrial development.